nylas/webhooks-server/README.md

 # Deploy to Heroku app.

-- Create a heroku account here [Heroku signup](https://signup.heroku.com/login)
+- Create a heroku account here [Heroku signup](https://signup.heroku.com/login) if you don't have one.
 - Create a new app in your Heroku, set App name and choose your region.
 - Go to heroku app settings click on `Reveal Config Vars` and set up your `nylasClientSecret` -<img width="680" alt="Screen Shot 2021-04-30 at 13 18 38" src="https://user-images.githubusercontent.com/22378963/116688201-a4441780-a9b6-11eb-8163-cb583259848f.png">